Master of Education

 Graduation Requirements

-In order to graduate with the MEd degree students must:
+In order to graduate with the Master of Education degree in Reading or ESOL, students must meet the following requirements:

-• Satisfactorily complete a minimum of 30 semester hours with a cumulative GPA of 3.0 or above.
+• Credit Hours: Satisfactorily complete a minimum of 30 semester credit hours with a cumulative GPA of 3.0 or higher.

-• Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a core course, that course must be retaken (for more specific information, please refer to the student handbook).
+• Achieve a grade of a B or higher in all core courses.
+If a grade of a B- or lower is received in a course, that course may be required to be retaken.

 Curriculum Plan